Amr-azab/Amr-Azab/README.md

 # Hi there, I'm Amr👋
 ## I'm a Software Engineer driven by a passion for creating impactful technology.
-I enjoy working with JavaScript, TypeScript, ReactJS and Node.js, and I'm excited to contribute to projects that truly matter.<br><br>- 💻 I'm a Software Engineer in Egypt.<br>- 🎓 Computer science and information technology graduate from The Future University In Egypt.<br>- 🔭 Passionate about continuous learning, coding best practices, and contributing to impactful projects.
+I enjoy working with JavaScript, TypeScript, C# , ReactJS , Angular , Node.js and .NET, and I'm excited to contribute to projects that truly matter.<br><br>- 💻 I'm a Software Engineer in Egypt.<br>- 🎓 Computer science and information technology graduate from The Future University In Egypt.<br>- 🔭 Passionate about continuous learning, coding best practices, and contributing to impactful projects.
 I’m always eager to explore new technologies and improve my skills.

 ## 🌐 Socials:
 [![LinkedIn badge](https://img.shields.io/badge/linkedin-amrmohamed-%230177B5?style=flat&logo=linkedin)](https://www.linkedin.com/in/amr-mohamed-b708a92a6/)